Heavy Mesons to Open-Charmed Tetraquark Decays: and decays

 The final state $\overline T$ can further decay to $\bar DP$ and $\bar DS$, or they can connect to these states virtually.
-One can obtain their full amplitudes using results in the section and those in Sec.~\ref{sec: T to DP, DS}.
+One can obtain their full amplitudes using the results in this section and those in Sec.~\ref{sec: T to DP, DS}.